5.2.2 Data Display

 source /opt/tros/setup.bash# Configure the tros.b environment

-source /opt/tros/humble/setup.bash# Query topics
+source /opt/tros/humble/setup.bash# List topics

 ros2 topic listOutput: